-This course is intended to teach electrical engineering students how to simulate the changing states of electrical power systems by studying the performance and predicting the disturbances of the power system boosted by the FACTS.
-It describes the mathematical background, algorithms and the basic tools needed to simulate interconnected complex power systems and likely response to different types of network pathologies or disturbances.
+ELEC 611 Computer Modeling of Electrical Power Systems 3(3,0) This course s intended to teach electrical engineering student s how to simulate the changing stat es of electrical power systems by studying the perform ance and predicting the disturbances of the power system boosted by the FACTS.
+It desc ribes the mathematical background, algorithms and the basic tools needed to simulate i nterconnected complex power system s and likely response to different types of network path ologies or disturbances.

-ELEC 612 Electric Power System Control 3(3,0)

-This is a course on the structure of modern power systems, the different levels of control, and the nature of stability problems.
-The course will introduce students to the generators, excitation systems, prime movers, ac and dc transmission, and system loads as well as the principles of active and reactive power control, and models for control equipment.
+ELEC 612 3(3,0) This is a course on the structure of modern power systems, the different levels of control, and the nature of stability problems.
+The course will introduce students to the generators, excitation systems, prime movers, ac and dc transmission, and system loads as well as the principles of a active and reactive power control, and models for con- trol equipment.